I, too, am convinced that our ancestors came from Africa.

 Kenyan Paleoanthropologist and Conservationist.

 Nairobi December 2022: Deciding to jet off to Africa for a short week-long break over Christmas might appear a rather daring and un-christmassy thing to do.
 However, Kenya is an uncomplicated bucket list destination that is easy to reach when you are based only a short distance away in Saudi Arabia.
-Riyadh to Nairobi is roughly six hours away, depending on who you fly with.
+Riyadh to Nairobi is roughly seven hours away, depending on who you fly with.

 So what is the attraction?
 Firstly and most significantly, Kenya is home to some of the most successful wildlife foundations in the world and has played a lead role in wildlife conservation since the 1970s.

 Kenya is the spiritual home of the British car marker, Land Rover, a holdover from British colonial rule and a stalwart of safari all-terrain driving across Africa dating back to the 1950s.

 Kenya also features in and generally plays a staring role in popular culture with books and movies like

 All these amazing stories have sparked immense interest in millions around the world to visit and explore this charming country.

 Nowadays, Africa knows that its plethora of wild animals and its diversity of indigenous flora spark immense interest and curiosity in tourists, enticing them to come to visit their homeland.
 And Kenya works diligently to safeguard these crucial national assets.

 But to make it even more interesting for the destination, Kenya recognizes that most of these guests are high-paying travelers, the very kind that every country wants.